Skip to Main Content

 • Unsecured debt: Many personal loans are unsecured, which means you don’t need to put up collateral to get money.

-• Fast: You may be able to apply and receive funds on the same day.
+• Fast funding: You may be able to apply and receive funds on the same day.

 Cons

-• Qualification requirements: You typically need excellent credit to qualify for the best rates.
+• Qualification requirements: You typically need excellent credit to qualify for the best personal loan rates, and some lenders only consider applicants with at least good credit.

-• Fixed loan amount: Unlike a line of credit, you can’t borrow funds again once you’ve repaid them.
+• Fixed loan amount: Unlike a line of credit, you receive funds as a lump sum and can’t adjust the amount you borrow or borrow again once you've repaid.

 • More debt: You’ll owe more money and have another bill to fit into your budget.